salauib/myappsample/README.md

-#My App
-This is an app sample tutorial
+#This is an app sample tutorial